top of page

 CMA rebrands itself as CIVIC MUSIC MKE.

-CM MKE expands the eligibility for vocalists in the Private Lesson Program to grades 8 through 12.
+The Private Lesson Program expands eligibility for vocalists to grades 8 through 12.

 2020-21

-CM MKE expands eligibility for instrumentalists in the Private Lesson Program to grade 4 through 11 to reflect the school music programs in the greater Milwaukee area.
+The Private Lesson Program expands eligibility for instrumentalists to grade 4 through 11, reflecting school music programs in the greater Milwaukee area.

 CM MKE hosts CAN’T STOP THE MUSIC, a virtual special event celebrating the 2021 Educator Award recipients and featuring some of Milwaukee’s finest musicians who are teachers for and friends of CM MKE.